When Lyme Symptoms Worsen After a Spinal Tap

 Symptoms of a CSF Leak That Mimic Lyme Disease

-Patients with a spinal tap–related CSF leak may experience headaches that worsen in the upright position and improve when lying flat, a pattern characteristic of intracranial hypotension.
-Associated symptoms can include neck stiffness or pressure, cognitive complaints such as brain fog and slowed processing, visual disturbances, tinnitus or ear fullness, nausea, light sensitivity, and fatigue that intensifies with sitting or standing.
+Headaches that worsen in the upright position and improve when lying flat, a pattern characteristic of intracranial hypotension.
+Neck stiffness or pressure.
+Cognitive complaints such as brain fog and slowed processing.
+Visual disturbances.
+Tinnitus or ear fullness.
+Nausea.
+Light sensitivity.
+Fatigue that intensifies with sitting or standing—features that can also reflect autonomic dysfunction in Lyme disease.

 Orthostatic headache remains a key clinical feature and should prompt consideration of a CSF leak, even in individuals with known Lyme disease.